complyify/servicenow-webhooks/README.md

 3. [RECOMMENDED] A custom category 'complyify' used to retrieve relevant incidents

+## How To Run

+1. Replace placeholders in `src/index.js` for:

+- ServiceNow domain (ln 15)
+- ServiceNow username (ln 15)
+- ServiceNow password (ln 15)
+- Path to key (ln 76)
+- Path to cert (ln 77)
+- Port (passed as argument on ln 81; defaults to '8443')

+2. Run `npm i` to install Node dependencies

+3. Run `npm start` to start Node server listening for HTTPs connections on configured port

 ## Supported Webhook Actions

 1. TaskCreated - Complyify task opened against your organization